AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     |copilot_login_service_account|

-5. When prompted for **CoPilot Customer ID**, enter your CoPilot license key.
+5. When prompted for **CoPilot Customer ID**, enter the CoPilot customer ID provided by your Aviatrix Sales representative.
+See `CoPilot Customer IDs and Licensing`_.

     |copilot_login_customer_id|

-    **TIP:** Later, if you decide to terminate your instance of CoPilot and deploy a new instance using the same license key, release the license of the current instance first by clicking **RESET** in Settings > Licensing.

 6. If a Data Disk Setup dialog does not appear, skip to step 8 to verify connectivity with your controller.